technowledgy/vue-postgrest/docs/api/index.md

     - All Options described in [postgrest route](./#postgrest-route) are available here as well. **Note:** The `accept` option is not valid here - the `Accept` header will always be set to `'single'` if not overwritten via the `headers` object.

-  If option `return` is set to `'representation'`, the item is updated with the response from the server.
+  If option `return` is set to `'representation'`, the model is updated with the response from the server.

 - **Example:**